hupe13/extensions-leaflet-map-github/readme.txt

 Many thanks to everyone who found errors and provided ideas for new functions.

 * new option in Search Control: collapsed
+* new option multielevation: flyToBounds - fit map to all tracks
 * filter render_block for core/shortcode is no longer needed